 Chase Brexton becomes one of only 10 health care providers in the U.S. to meet all of the criteria for the 2009 Healthcare Equality Index (HEI) by the Human Rights Campaign and the Gay and Lesbian Medical Association.

-Chase Brexton establishes the LGBT Health Resource Center to offer specialized behavioral health services, LGBT-focused support groups, and education and training for organizations seeking greater LGBT competency.
+Chase Brexton establishes the LGBT Health Resource Center to offer specialized behavioral health services, LGBTQ-focused support groups, and education and training for organizations seeking greater LGBTQ competency.

 The LGBT Health Resource Center expands its mission, becoming The Center for LGBTQ Health Equity at Chase Brexton Health Care.
 The new center focuses on ending health disparities for LGBTQ patient populations through health care services, advocacy, and education on the national and international stage.